EQUAL OPPORTUNITY POLICY STATEMENT

 Factors such as sex, sexual orientation, marital or civil partnership status, ethnic origin, race, religion, colour, nationality, political beliefs, gender reassignment, pregnancy and maternity, disability and age should not be taken into account for the purposes of:

-- Referral to and acceptance to receive services, and continued assessment of progress.
+Referral and acceptance to receive services, and continued assessment of progress.